2018 Texas Sculpture Symposium

 February 9-10, 2018

 The 2018 Texas Sculpture Symposium (TxSS), slated for February 9-10, 2018, will be concerned with the theme of Conflict and how artists use their practice and media to address topics such as war, religion, politics, cultural bias, nature, mental health, love; these and many more factors that can spark conflict on international, national, local, and personal levels.

 Wafaa Bilal - Iraqi American artist, and currently an associate professor at the Tisch School of the Arts at New York University.
 Bilal is known internationally for his on-line performative and interactive works provoking dialogue about international politics and internal dynamics.

-Postcommodity - Cristóbal Martínez and Kade L. Twist, of the interdisciplinary arts collective, will be in attendance.
+Postcommodity - Cristóbal Martínez, member of the interdisciplinary arts collective Postcommodity, will be in attendance.
 Postcommodity's art functions as a shared Indigenous lens and voice to engage the assaultive manifestations of the global market and its supporting institutions, public perceptions, beliefs, and individual actions that comprise the ever-expanding, multinational, multiracial and multiethnic colonizing force that is defining the 21st Century through ever increasing velocities and complex forms of violence.

 Click Symposium Schedule for more details.